upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 Interactive CYOAs.
 However, it would be remiss of me not to acknowledge that it too has limitations.

 1. The Creator is no longer being actively maintained.
 It was last updated on 28 February 2021.
 This means no new features are likely to be added, no bugs will be fixed, and one far off day, the program may not longer be compatible with our current technologies.
 2. The project is not open-source.
 This ties into the first point, being that if it were open-source, the community could fork the repository, and continue to develop it, adding new features and fixing bugs.
 As it is not, our only options are to create a new one (unlikely any time soon) or to continue to use this tool.
+3. A lot of functionality that users desire (such as text input!) is not and will never be added thanks to the above.

 ## Glossary
 Many terms may produce confusion, so we'll define them here: